vmware/dscr-for-vmware/VMware.PSDesiredStateConfiguration.md

 **VMware.PSDesiredStateConfiguration** provides a set of commands to compile and execute **DSC Configuration** without using the DSC Local Configuration Manager.
 Compiled DSC Configurations are stored in memory as PowerShell objects.
 **Start-VmwDscConfiguration**, **Get-VmwDscConfiguration**, **Test-VmwDscConfiguration** cmdlets use **Invoke-DSCResource** cmdlet from the **PSDesiredStateConfiguration** module to execute the compiled configuration.
 This solution allows cross platform support on MacOS and Linux.
 This module is also designed to work with the existing **DSC Resources** in the **VMware.vSphereDSC** module.
+This module also features vSphereNodes which represent connections to VIServers.
+For more information on vSphereNodes please read here [vSphere Nodes](https://github.com/vmware/dscr-for-vmware/blob/master/Documentation/vSphereNodes.md)

 ## Requirements